I teach graduate courses in the Masters and Advanced Certificate programs

 My research broadly focuses on child bilingualism.
 I am specifically interested in exploring the factors that contribute to bilingual language acquisition in multilingual learners in Latin@ communities, and how our schools can foster bilingualism and support heritage language maintenance.
 I have led comparative studies in bilingual schools in Spanish-speaking countries (most recently in Perú, Chile, México and Spain) to investigate the contexts and educational models that influence language acquisition.
 As a heritage speaker of Spanish myself, I believe that increasing our understanding of bilingual development has direct implications for successful academic outcomes, language policy and pedagogy, as well as bilingual and immersion education.
 In my previous life I was a flamenco dancer in the U.S. and Spain, and then founded a series of original programs for second language acquisition through movement in Madrid called Hello!
 English.
-Nowadays, I am Visiting Assistant Professor of Bilingual Education and TESOL in the Graduate School of Education at Touro University.
+Nowadays, I am Assistant Professor of Bilingual Education and TESOL in the Graduate School of Education at Touro University.
 My favorite job, though, is raising my two incredible, strong, and bilingual daughters.

 - Name: Michele Goldin

 - University: Touro University, Graduate School of Education

 - Residence: Greater New York Area, USA